In keeping with its Principles for Bank Note Design, the Bank sought broad input from Canadians on the design of this commemorative note.

 Read the full Canada 150 Commemorative Bank Note Research Report prepared by Pollara Strategic Insights.

 Please note: Although the summaries are available in both English and French, the full report is available only in English.
 A full French report can be prepared upon request.
-Please contact us for more information.
+Please for more information.